Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/adobe-experience-platform-assurance/README.md

 {% endtab %}

 {% tab title="iOS (AEP 1.x)" %}
-Registering the extension with Core sends Experience Platform SDK events to an active Project Griffon session.

 To start using the extension library, you must first register the extension with the [Mobile Core](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core) extension.

 #### Swift